Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: A calculus for operators with b-Sobolev coefficients

 As above, separating the cases $|(\sigma,\theta)|\geq 2|(\sigma,\gamma)|$ and $|(\sigma,\theta)|<2|(\sigma,\gamma)|$, one obtains $G\in L^\infty_{\sigma,\gamma,\lambda,\eta}L^2_\theta$, and we can again apply Lemma~\ref{LemmaIntegralEstimate}.

 The second remainder term $r_2$ is handled in the same way.

-\ \\ Next, we prove that (1)-(2) also hold for the corresponding b-operator spaces.
+\ \\ Next, we prove that \itref{ThmCompRRAndSRR}-\itref{ThmCompBRAndRB} also hold for the corresponding b-operator spaces.
 Using exactly the same estimates as above, one obtains the respective symbolic bounds for the remainders on each line $\Im\lambda=\alpha_0$.
 What remains to be shown is the holomorphicity of the remainder operator in $\lambda$.
-This is a consequence of the fact that the derivatives $\pa_\lambda\pa_\zeta^\beta p$, $|\beta|=k$, and $\pa_\lambda q$, satisfy the same (in the case of symbols of smooth b-ps.d.o's, even better by one order) symbol estimates as $\pa_\zeta^\beta p$ and $q$, respectively.
-Indeed, for (a), i.e.\ for non-smooth b-symbols, this follows from the Cauchy integral formula, which for $\pa_\lambda q$ gives
+This is a consequence of the fact that the derivatives $\pa_\lambda\pa_\zeta^\beta p$, $|\beta|=k$, and $\pa_\lambda q$, satisfy the same (in the case of symbols of smooth b-\psdo{}s, even better by one order) symbol estimates as $\pa_\zeta^\beta p$ and $q$, respectively.
+Indeed, for \itref{ThmCompRR}, i.e.\ for non-smooth b-symbols, this follows from the Cauchy integral formula, which for $\pa_\lambda q$ gives